deployd/docs/docs/server/as-a-node-module.md

 ### Installing

-For an app in your current directory
+For an app in your current directory:

     npm install deployd

-You can also install globally
+You can also install globally:

     npm install deployd -g